 Contact Us for Professional Assistance

-If you or a loved one is struggling with debt, contact the law office of Michael H. Schwartz, P.C.
+If you or a loved one is struggling with debt, contact Michael H. Schwartz, P.C.
 Our experienced White Plains, New York foreclosure defense attorney can help you to protect your home from foreclosure, as well your assets, through bankruptcy, loan modification, and foreclosure defense.

 Serious financial problems require serious legal representation.
-Serving Westchester, Rockland, and Putnam County and the Hudson Valley and New York City areas for over 30 years, our office is prepared to help you.
+Serving Westchester, Rockland, and Putnam County and the Hudson Valley and New York City areas for over 40 years, our office is prepared to help you.
+Michael H. Schwartz has received recognition in a special section of New York Magazine that spotlighted “The New York Area’s Top-Rated Lawyers,” for 3 years in a row.